It’s no wonder mothers are burning out bigger than ever.

 Also stopped watching the news – not that I don’t follow it, but I didn’t need to watch it so religiously.

-Then I prioritised taking care of myself more and forgiving myself if something wrong happens, or if I don’t end up putting the laundry away for a week.
+Then I prioritized taking care of myself more and forgiving myself if something wrong happened or if I didn’t end up putting the laundry away for a week.

 Have you ever asked yourself what you want long-term in life?